-Caroline Bhalla is the Managing Director of the USC Sol Price Center for Social Innovation, where she will direct all activities and operations of the center while helping to expand the strategic vision and impact of our work.
+Caroline Bhalla is the Executive Director of the USC Sol Price Center for Social Innovation, where she will direct all activities and operations of the center while helping to expand the strategic vision and impact of our work.

 Caroline previously served in the Price School’s Office of Development and External Relations for five years where she was the Senior Director of Development and Constituent Relations.
 In this role, she was responsible for designing and implementing high-level policy events, including programs created to increase diversity and inclusivity at USC Price.
 Caroline was responsible for developing and growing the Athenian Society, the premier philanthropic support organization at USC Price, as well as managing all annual giving and alumni relations programs for the school.